How Australia is failing its indigenous population

 Australian Prime Minister Malcolm Turnbull has acknowledged that more work needs to be done to address the inequality between the general population and indigenous people.
 "We have not come far enough," he said when launching the most recent Closing the Gap report last year.

-Mokok said while the Australian government pays a great deal of lip service to closing the gap between the Indigenous population and the rest of the country, targets simply aren't being met.
+Mokak said while the Australian government pays a great deal of lip service to closing the gap between the Indigenous population and the rest of the country, targets simply aren't being met.

 Here are just some of the ways in which Australia is failing its Indigenous population: